xyNNN/awesome-chrome/README.md

 * [Drag and Go](https://chrome.google.com/webstore/detail/drag-and-go/jaikcnhlohebodlpkmjepipngegjbfpg) - Super Drag and Go, plus 6 most frequently used gestures.
 * [Evernote Web Clipper](https://evernote.com/intl/de/webclipper/) - The easiest way to save, mark up and share anything you see online.
 * [Nimbus Screenshot Screen](https://chrome.google.com/webstore/detail/nimbus-screenshot-screen/bpconcjcammlapcogcnnelfmaeghhagj) - Screen Capture FULL Web page or any part.
 Edit screenshots.
 Record screencasts - record video from your screen.
+* [OneNote Web Clipper](https://chrome.google.com/webstore/detail/onenote-web-clipper/gojbdfnpnhogfdgjbigejoaolejmgdhk) - Save anything on the web to OneNote.
+Clip it to OneNote, organize and edit it, then access it from any device.
 * [Stylish](https://chrome.google.com/webstore/detail/stylish-custom-themes-for/fjnbnpbmkenffdnngjfgmeleoegfcffe) - Customize any website to your color scheme in 1 click, thousands of user styles with beautiful themes, skins & free backgrounds.
 * [Tabli](https://www.gettabli.com/) - Provides fast switching between browser windows and tabs and the ability to save and restore windows.
 * [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) - The world's most popular userscript manager.